sboesebeck/morphium/Morphium Documentation.md

 Since _Morphium_ V4.2 it is also possible to send an exclusive message to certain recipients[^does only make sense, when there is more than one recipient usually].

 The behaviour is the same: the message will only be processed by _one_ of the specified recipients, whereas it will be processed by _all_ recipients, if not exclusive.

+### changing behaviour

+#### mark message as already processed
+By default, messages are marked as processed _after_ the listener's `onMessage` is finishes.
+If you need this behaviour to be changed, implement the method `markAsProcessedBeforeExec` and have it return `true`, depending on your needs

+#### auto release locks
+An exclusivee message is being locked by a listener before it might be processed.
+This lock by default exists limitless, meaning if one listner locked a message for itself, the lock is never releaser
+IF you wan to modify this behaviour, you can set a non 0 value to `autoUnlockAfter`in messaging instance.
+This will make sure, that locks are removed after the specified amount of milliseconds and a message might be processed by others.
+Caveat: do not set this value to low as it might interfere with message processing.
+Good values should be significantly larger than the pause setting on messaging.

+#### timeout specifications
+Usually, messages just time out, they are being deleted by mongodb when the timeout is reached (default 30 seconds).
+But it might be useful to have the message around longer, not timing out until it is processed.

+There are two settings in a Msg-Object that specify that
+- `boolean deleteAfterProcessing` : if true, message will be marked for deletion after processing
+  - `int deleteAfterProcessingTime`: time offset (in ms) when this message should be deleted.

+these delete flags, do work in combination.
+E.g. by default messages are deleted after 30seconds, but directly after processing (`deleteAfterProcessingTime=0` and `deleteAfterProcessing=true`).

 ## InMemory Driver